supun-chamika/QR_Code-Generator-with-Logo-and-Rounded-edges/README.md

 # QR_Code-Generator-with-Logo-and-Rounded-edges
-This is a python program to generate a QR_Code for user given URL.
+This is a python program to generate a QR_Code for user given URL with a logo and rounded edges.